ngilmore/ml_model_deployment/README.md

 #### 1.2.
 Process

+- Set up GitHub repo for source code control (this repo).
 - Initial data gathering/analysis, feature engineering/selection, model building/evaluation done locally in Jupyter notebooks.
+- Moved to IDE (VS Code) to convert the logic in the notebooks to a deployable/scaleable model using .py files.
-- Development of deployable/scaleable model then moved to .py (VS Code) files.
-Wrapped model in a Flask application with testing, versioning, and packaging for deployment and re-use.
-Added CI/CD through the inclusion of GitHub (source code control), GemFury (packaging), and Circleci (automated testing and deployment).
+- Wrapped model in a Flask application with testing, versioning, and packaging for deployment and re-use.
+- Added CI/CD through the inclusion of GemFury (ML model packaging), and Circleci (automated testing and deployment).
 - Deployed to Production on [Heroku](https://lasso-reg-model.herokuapp.com/version) (PaaS) without containers automatically once CI/CD pipeline runs successfully.
 - Dockerized the model and app for deployment to Production.
   - TODO: Deploy model as Docker container to Heroku - requires a plan upgrade on Heroku to allow for Docker Layer caching.